 When does a cough need medical attention?

-- if coughing makes it difficult for your child to breathe;
+if coughing makes it difficult for your child to breathe;

-- if your child is breathing fast — 40 to 50 breaths per minute — and she "sucks in" between the ribs with each breath;
+if your child is breathing fast — 40 to 50 breaths per minute — and she "sucks in" between the ribs with each breath;

-- if your child coughs so hard that her lips turn blue or dusky;
+if your child coughs so hard that her lips turn blue or dusky;

-Keeping your coughing child comfortable.
-Most coughs will go away on their own, but until then, you can do the following to help him feel more comfortable:
+Most coughs will go away on their own, but until then, you can do the following to help your child feel more comfortable:

-- Encourage extra fluids to keep the airway moist and your child well hydrated.
+Encourage extra fluids to keep the airway moist and your child well hydrated.

-- Turn on a humidifier or vaporizer, especially if your home is very dry.
+Turn on a humidifier or vaporizer, especially if your home is very dry.

-- Sit with your child in a closed bathroom while a hot shower is running; this can loosen and ease any cough, especially before bedtime.
+Sit with your child in a closed bathroom while a hot shower is running; this can loosen and ease any cough, especially before bedtime.